 He told me once that as a kid, he read them on the toilet because it was a silent past-time that wouldn’t disturb his Mum, who suffered from chronic fatigue.

-It was through reading an encyclopedia that he first heard of 'aversion therapy'.
+It was through reading an encyclopaedia that he first heard of ‘aversion therapy’.
 He was ten and thought about boys rather than girls.
 After that, he kept a rubber band around his wrist and every time he had a gay thought, he snapped the rubber band against his wrist to associate pain with that thought.

 Thankfully, aversion therapy didn’t work.

-And now it seems, neither do encyclopedias.
+And now it seems, neither do encyclopaedias.